Faculty In Order of Appearence

 David Acosta – With over a decade of experience in the entertainment and media finance business, David is a senior vice president at City National Bank and runs the Film, TV and Sports Team in Los Angeles.
 This entails sourcing and structuring of single and multiple picture film financings, financing for television productions, financings for sports teams and other media businesses.
 Prior to CNB, David worked for Israel Discount Bank of New York, where he was a senior vice president and head of the entertainment, sports and syndicated finance group and head of mid-corporate banking.
 There, he led a team of bankers who managed relationships with sports and entertainment companies.
 Earlier in his career, David worked with Lazard Freres & Co., in New York.
 David earned a Bachelor of Arts Degree from Columbia University in New York.

 David C. Friedman is currently Executive Vice President and General Counsel of New Regency Productions in Los Angeles, where he oversees all legal affairs for the Company.
 Prior to joining New Regency, Mr. Friedman established his own legal and consulting firm, Chapter 2 Media Advisors, Inc., where he advised entertainment clients.
 Previously, Mr. Friedman was Executive Vice President and Deputy General Counsel for Lions Gate Entertainment and General Counsel for Summit Entertainment in Santa Monica, California.
 At Lions Gate, Mr. Friedman worked on a variety of matters, including financing, corporate and international transactions, licensing and merchandising, and management of the Company’s trademark portfolio and litigation.
 In that position, Mr. Friedman concluded a ground-breaking slate financing and distribution transaction with a large Chinese film and television company.
 Having joined Summit in 2007, Mr. Friedman had primary responsibility for all legal matters, where the areas of focus of his legal department included film development and production, acquisitions, marketing, distribution and international licensing, financing, corporate transactions and litigation supervision.
 Prior to joining Summit, Mr. Friedman served as Executive Vice President, Corporate Transactions and Deputy General Counsel for Paramount Pictures, where his chief areas of responsibility included individual and slate motion picture financing and co-financing transactions, and significant business transactions.
 Prior to joining Paramount in 1995, he was a partner in private practice representing production companies, individual producers and other talent.
-Mr. Friedman received his B.A. in Economics from UCLA and his J.D. degree from UC Berkeley (Boalt Hall).
+Mr. Friedman received his B.A. in Economics from UCLA in 1981 and his J.D. degree from UC Berkeley (Boalt Hall) in 1984.